-- TALKER- This item is prepared for future expansion, it is now set to , which means that the NMEA (IEC61162-1) Talker ID is not checked.
+- TALKER This item is prepared for future expansion, it is now set to \\, which means that the NMEA (IEC 61162-1) Talker ID is not checked.
 Any talker ID is always accepted with the selected sentence formatter. - USED/UNUSED This setting defines the acceptation of the sentence based on the combination of the selected Talker ID and selected sentence formatter.
 If this is set to UNUSED all sentences formatted with the selected Talker ID are ignored.
 For now, this makes it possible for example to reject some specific sentence formatter.

-Figure 47: NMEA Talker Menu
+Figure 48: NMEA Talker Menu

-- 1. In the MENU, touch the ADV SET button.
-The PASSWORD screen appears. - 2.
-Key in the password and confirm with the $\sqrt{\ }$ button.
-The ADVANCED SETTINGS MENU appears. - 3.
-Touch the NMEA TALKER button. - 4.
+- 1. In the ADVANCED SETTINGS menu, touch the NMEA TALKER button. - 2.
 Select the correct sentence formatter by touching the < or > buttons.

-INFO: The TALKER is fixed indicated as a "Wild card" by .
+INFO: The TALKER is ignored, thus it is indicated as a "Wild card" by \\.

-- 5. Touch the + or buttons to select USED or UNUSED. - 6.
-Touch the √ button to confirm.
+- 3. Touch the + or buttons to switch selection between USED and UNUSED. - 4.
+Touch the $\sqrt{\phantom{a}}$ button to confirm.

-2.5.2.9 Rudder Settings (RUDDER SET)
+2.5.2.8 Rudder Settings (RUDDER SET)

 A sensor on the rudder provides information to the instrument.
 If the rudder signal is connected using NMEA sentences, the rudder angle can be retrieved from the sentence.
-When the rudder signal is connected using the Analog Interface Mk.2, then this interface needs to be calibrated to an accurate setting.
+When the rudder signal is connected using the Analog Interface MK2, then this interface needs to be calibrated to an accurate setting.